 The magnificent Art of Romanticism.
 In 1861 Italians united Italy.
 After some battles.
 Thanks also to a great engagement of artists.
 All the kingdoms disappear to let space to a unique country.
 The process that brought all the country under the same king started in 1815, after the Congress of Vienna.
 We call this period Risorgimento (Resurgence).
 It gave the chance to Italy to change its shape.
 People worked hard to reach the goal and art gave an important contribution to it.
-Art of Romanticism became the flag of the movement.
+The art of Romanticism became the flag of the movement.

-The ability of the art to make a revolution impress me a lot.
+The ability of the art to make a revolution impresses me a lot.
 This happens many times, in almost all the eras, especially in the last centuries.
 Anyway, who loves art has an interest in analyzing the historical context.
 Not only.
 Who loves art want to pay attention to the techniques.
 It’s amazing how artists changed the way to paint in the 19th century.
 I like a lot of painting and sculptures and going around the Italian museums and exhibitions I saw the evolution of the style.
 Also the differences among the artworks of the various artists of the same period.

 Art of Romanticism: the 19th-century revolution

 Romanticism started at the end of the 18th century.
 When the new generation of artists understood that Neoclassicism wasn’t influencing anymore the society, they started to search for something new.
 They changed completely the way to express their ideas and point of view.
 The art of Romanticism has various features.
-Romanticism canceled the Neoclassical reasoning, control, geometric perfection and, above all, imitation of the art of the ancients.
+Romanticism canceled the Neoclassical reasoning, control, geometric perfection, and, above all, imitation of the art of the ancients.

 Not all the artists of the period made a radical change, but most of them yes.
 They wanted to draw a line to separate the past from the present.
-Their style was dominated by unbridled passion, strong feelings and a renewed fervor for the religious world.
+Their style was dominated by unbridled passion, strong feelings, and a renewed fervor for the religious world.
 Moreover, if the neoclassical artist was convinced that the perfection of art had been reached by the ancients, the romantic drew, instead, inspiration from the dark and mysterious world of the Middle Ages.
 That period until then had been considered a period of no importance and purely negative.

 Art of Romanticism in Italy